 Read more about classes for children and youth HERE.

-Also, an adult Bible study group meets on Wednesday mornings beginning at 10:00 a.m.
+An adult Bible study group meets on Wednesday mornings beginning at 10:00 a.m.

 The Practicing our Faith book club meets on Thursday evening once a month.
 Check the calendar for the book assigned for any given month.
 The group meets to discuss the book and any implications for ministry in the lives of the participants.